Arc Web Browser 101: What You Need To Know

 Arc, the brainchild of The Browser Company, has plans to disrupt the browser space in the same way companies like Notion, Figma, and Canva upended the enterprise-facing SAAS space.

-With an emphasis on NOT selling your data (more on this in a bit), the ability to customize the look and feel of the browser, and super-useful design choices and a novel take on AI, there’s a lot of hype around this browser.
+With an emphasis on NOT tracking and collecting your data (more on this in a bit), the ability to customize the look and feel of the browser, and super-useful design choices and a novel take on AI, there’s a lot of hype around this browser.

 But is Arc legit or are you better off with a proper privacy focussed browser like the Brave Web Browser?
 Let’s dig and find out…